purchase or apply for a license

-(Fishing, Small Game, Combination, Furbearer, Predator/Varmint, Migratory Bird).
-General licenses are available in unlimited quantities and are sold through over four-hundred agent locations across the state, or they can be purchased online.
+General hunting/fishing licenses; such as fishing, small game, combination, furbearer, predator/varmint or migratory bird are available in unlimited quantities and are sold through over 400 agent locations across the state.
+They can also be purchased online.

-- Designated Shooter - The applicant may designate one shooter to legally hunt or take game on their behalf.
+- A Designated Shooter Permit is one that the applicant may designate to legally hunt or take game on their behalf.

 Nursing Facility Group Fishing License

 - Nursing homes applying for this license should send a request on their company letterhead to the Licensing Office, 20641 SD Hwy 1806, Ft.
 Pierre, SD 57532.
 The letter must contain the Nursing Home state-issued license number for the facility and the number of beds in the facility.
 This does not apply to staff of the nursing home.
 Cost of the license is $35.